//this is the mailchimp popup form //ShareThis code for sharing images

 Make the Case for a Program

-Share how it supports the company mission, and remember to prove the ROI of employee rewards and recognition program.
+Share how it supports the company mission, and remember to prove the ROI of the employee rewards and recognition program.
 Some key concerns to raise are the cost of disengagement and turnover.
 Note that disengaged employees generally cost the organization 12% of their salary.
-And consider estimating team savings when it comes to turnover, since companies with strong recognition see 31% lower turnover rates.
+Consider estimating team savings when it comes to turnover since companies with strong recognition see 31% lower turnover rates.

 If leadership isn’t on board with investing in recognition and reward, you’ll just be spinning your wheels.
 Work on getting support from the top, and bolster your proposal with business metrics and well-thought-out ROI projections.